 The Credibility of Confidential Informants (CI) and Undercover Officers

 Drug cases often revolve around the credibility of confidential informants who are working with undercover detectives to set up other individuals to commit drug crimes.

 Confidential informants are used routinely for the sale and delivery of cocaine cases, and for serious drug trafficking cases in the Tampa Bay area, including Hillsborough County, Pinellas County, and Pasco County.

 The key to winning these cases is uncovering mistakes made by law enforcement, inconsistencies in the testimony of various witnesses, and the physical evidence such as audiotaped or videotaped statements.

-The detectives, special agents, or law enforcement officers working with the confidential informants may also be engaged in questionable activities, take shortcuts that violate the law, or otherwise cause their credibility to be questioned.
-In some cases, those shortcuts taken by law enforcement can cause the entire case to be dismissed.
+The detectives, special agents, or law enforcement officers working with the confidential informants may also be engaged in questionable activities, take shortcuts that violate the law, or do other things to cause their credibility to be questioned.
+Shortcuts taken by law enforcement can cause the entire case to be dismissed.

-The fourth amendment of the United States Constitutions protects all individuals against unreasonable searches and seizures.
+The Fourth Amendment of the United States Constitution protects all individuals against unreasonable searches and seizures.
 Police officers all too often ignore these principles when conducting investigations.
-When the police seize evidence illegally, it is more than just a “technicality" -- it reaches to the very validity of the arrest.
+When the police seize evidence illegally, it is more than just a “technicality” — it reaches to the very validity of the arrest.